Kondapalli Koteswaramma

-Kondapalli Koteswaramma (August 5, 1918 – September 19, 2018) was an Indian communist leader, feminist, revolutionary, and writer born in 1918 in Pamarru.
+Kondapalli Koteswaramma (5 August 1918 – 19 September 2018) was an Indian communist leader, feminist, revolutionary, and writer.
+As a child widow, she remarried Kondapalli Seetaramaiah and faced many social constraints.
+Later, she was active in the freedom struggle and also worked underground with the party staying away from family and children.
+In her last years, she lived in Visakhapatnam at her granddaughter's house.

 Childhood and early life

-She was married to her uncle very young but he died within two years leaving her a child widow at 9.
+Kondapalli was born into a wealthy family in Pamarru, Krishna district, Andhra Pradesh.
+She was married to her uncle at the age of 7, but he died within two years, leaving her a child widow.
 She did her schooling from her hometown besides getting trained in music.
 At the age of 10 years, she took active part in the freedom struggle by singing patriotic songs in various meetings and congregations.
 She got remarried at the age of 19 to Kondapalli Seetaramaiah.
-Initially, she faced many social constraints as widow remarriage was not accepted by the society back then.
+Initially, she faced many social constraints as widow remarriage was not accepted by the society.
 After marriage, she stayed along with her husband in Jonnapadu for few years.
 During this time, she worked for the Communist Party in Gudivada.
 After moving to Vijayawada, she attended various conferences and worked for Women's association.